DPlayer234/houston-tools/README.md

 # optional. when not present, disables the Azur Lane module.
 azur_lane_data = "azur_lane_data"

+# sets the color used for most embeds.
+# optional. defaults to 0xDDA0DD
+embed_color = 0xDDA0DD

 # optional section to configure the terminal output.
 # the logger writes to `stderr`.
 [log]